PrefectHQ/prefect/docs/cloud/users/roles.md

 Custom roles can inherit permissions from a built-in role.
 This enables tweaks to meet your organization’s needs, while ensuring users can still benefit from Prefect’s default workspace role permission curation as new functionality becomes available.

 Custom workspace roles can also be created independent of Prefect’s built-in roles.
 This option gives workspace admins full control of user access to workspace functionality.
-However, for non-inherited custom roles, the workspace admin takes on the responsibility for monitoring and setting permisssions for new functionality as it is released.
+However, for non-inherited custom roles, the workspace admin takes on the responsibility for monitoring and setting permissions for new functionality as it is released.

 See [Role permissions](#workspace-role-permissions) for details of permissions you may set for custom roles.